jocmp/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby on Rails Development

 ## Introduction